-In a seismic shift for European football, the 2023-24 Champions League season unfolds without the star power of Lionel Messi and Cristiano Ronaldo—two titans who have collectively lifted the trophy nine times.
-For the first time in 20 years, Messi, now dazzling fans in Major League Soccer with , and Ronaldo, continuing his scoring spree for in , will be absent from the tournament's grand stage.
+In a seismic shift for European football, the 2023-24 UEFA Champions League season unfolds without the star power of and Cristiano Ronaldo—two titans who have collectively lifted the trophy nine times.
+For the first time in 20 years, Messi, now dazzling fans in Major League Soccer with , and Ronaldo, continuing his scoring spree for in , will be absent from the tournament’s grand stage.
 Their absence marks the end of an era and a profound transformation for the competition they have dominated for two decades.

 Cristiano Ronaldo, from teenage sensation to Mr. Champions League